 Objection: Inadequate applicability of the study leads to doubts

-Other Experts again show doubts about this study.
-Luz Claudio, professor of environmental medicine and public health at the Icahn School of Medicine on Mount Sinai, says in one T Interview: "There are no definitive studies showing that indoor plants can significantly improve indoor air quality to measurably improve health."
-Although she confirms that indoor plants can improve air quality and volatile chemical toxins under laboratory conditions Removing from the air does not apply under the conditions in your own home or office.
-A healthy indoor climate cannot be created.
+Other experts, however, have doubts about this study.
+Luz Claudio, professor of environmental medicine and public health at the Icahn School of Medicine on Mount Sinai, says in a Time interview: “There are no definitive studies that show that indoor plants can significantly improve air quality in the household, making health measurable to improve. ”While she acknowledges that indoor plants can improve air quality and remove volatile chemical toxins from the air under laboratory conditions, this is not the case in the home or office.
+A healthy indoor climate cannot therefore be created.

 A healthy indoor climate through simple ventilation